prog4biol/pfb2024/workshops/NGS/README.md

     - Are there any over-represented sequences?
 If so, which?

 8. Write a python script to trim poor-quality bases from the ends of the FASTQ sequences and output a new FASTQ file and output the trimmed reads to a file named `SRR21901339.trim.fastq`.
-Your script should take as input from the command line: one FASTQ file name and one integer value (the minimum base quality threshold). ***HINT*: Use the following approach**:
+Your script should take as input from the command line: one FASTQ file name and one integer value (the minimum base quality threshold).
+(You can start your script from scratch or start from a [template](https://raw.githubusercontent.com/prog4biol/pfb2024/master/workshops/NGS/templates/trim-read-qualities.py).) ***HINT*: Use the following approach**:
     1. Iterate from the 3'-end of the read to the 5'-end, examining the quality values at each base position (see the [lecture notes](bio_info_formats.pdf) for how to convert quality string characters to numeric values;
     2. `break` at the first base with a quality value greater-than or equal-to your inputted quality threshold;
     3. then use string slicing to extract the high-quality portion of both the sequence and quality strings.